gvwilson/sdxpy/en/src/backup/index.md

 A [%i "cryptographic hash function" "hash function!cryptographic" %][%g cryptographic_hash_function "cryptographic hash function" %][%/i%] has two extra properties:

-1. The output depends on the entire input: changing even a single byte almost certainly results in a different hash code.

 1. The outputs look like random numbers: they are unpredictable and evenly distributed (i.e., the odds of getting any specific hash code are the same).

+1. The output depends on the entire input: changing even a single byte almost certainly changes the hash code.

-It's easy to write a bad hash function, but very hard to write one that qualifies as cryptographic.
+It's easy to write a bad hash function, but very hard to write one that meets these two conditions.
 We will therefore use Python's [hashlib][py_hashlib] module to calculate [%i "hash code!SHA256" "SHA256 hash code" %][%g sha256 "SHA256" %][%/i%] hashes of our files.
-These are not random enough to keep data secret from a patient, well-funded attacker, but that's not what we're using them for: we just want hashes that are random to make
+These are not random enough to keep data secret from a patient, well-funded attacker, but that's not what we're using them for: we just want hashes that are random enough to make
 [%i "hash function!collision" "collision (in hashing)" %][%g collision "collision" %][%/i%] extremely unlikely.